bnb-chain/greenfield-whitepaper/part3.md

 in and gets elected as the active validator based on its delegation size.
 Here are the steps for becoming a new validator:

 1. Self-delegator grants delegate authorization to the gov module account.
+Delegate authorization allows the grantee to execute MsgDelegate for the granter.

 2. Initiate a proposal to become a validator.